tiimjcb/freeSmileyDealerBotRevived/README.md

 All the triggers are set on a database !
 You can submit your suggestions on the Discord ! 😄

+### Experience System
+You guys can gain experience across all servers by feeding the bot with paid smileys.
+You can check your experience with the `/experience` command.
+And you can even ping a friend to see their experience too!

+Moreover, there's a leaderboard on each server with the `/leaderboard` command.

+For each emoji detected, you get 1 experience point, with a limit of 5 per message.

 ### Server Settings

 You can customize the bot’s behavior per server: